UVE-R/Flappy-Bird-AI/README.md

 - [NEAT](https://neat-python.readthedocs.io/en/latest/)

 To play with the AI:
--Change the Population Size in the [config](main/config-feedforward.txt) -Change fitness scoring
+- Change the Population Size in the [config](main/config-feedforward.txt)
+- Change fitness scoring
--Add other input nodes
+- Add other input nodes